-Thankfully, Rachel and her husband are now debt-free, and the experience has brought them even closer.
+Thankfully, Rachel and her husband are now debt-free.

-Yet, buying a house is a major decision that can affect your finances for years to come.
-Take the case of Lisa, also known as Mrs. Mad Money Monster.
-The financial blogger bought her current home in 2010.
+Yet, buying a home is a major decision that can affect your finances for years to come.
+Take the case of Lisa, also known as Mrs. Mad Money Monster: A financial blogger who bought her current home back in 2010.

 “When I walked away from the settlement table, I only had $200 remaining in my bank account,” she says.

 “I was afraid to turn the heat on in the winter or the A/C on in the summer.
 Even though I was able to purchase the home and move in, I couldn’t really enjoy it because I was living in a constant state of fear over not having enough money to cover all the bills.”

 Over time, she started making wiser money decisions and earning more money at her job.
 Yet she wasn’t able to save significant amounts of money until 2015.

 🎃 The Lesson: When thinking of buying a home, it’s a good idea to make sure you’ve set enough money aside beforehand to help avoid financial stress after the purchase.
 For example, Mrs. Mad Money Monster said she wishes she set aside a 20% down payment and an additional 3-6 months worth of living expenses ahead of time.

 We know, these stories can be scary!
 But they have a silver lining: While we can’t predict every scary financial event, we can do our best to be prepared for them.

 Remember to always read the fine print, check for hidden fees, and keep your eye on your long-term goals.
 And, most of all, save your money so you’re prepared for emergencies and unexpected expenses.
 Once you’ve got those things covered, one thing’s for sure: your financial life will be a lot less spooky! 🧟♀️🧟♂️